Curbside Hotline: 503-823-7202

 Rendering of the 20-unit one- and two-bedroom apartment building to be developed by Portsmouth Union Church

-The Opportunities for Affordable Housing in Faith Communities grant is an 18-month project, which will be completed in Winter 2019.
+The Expanding Opportunities for Affordable Housing grant is an 18-month project, which will be completed in spring 2020.
 There may be future opportunities for work with community-based organizations resulting from the initial design and finance consultation work made possible by this grant.

 The Bureau of Planning and Sustainability has contracted with several community partners to assist with different components of the scope of work:

 Other partners include Housing Development Corporation (HDC), Catholic Charities, Portland Community Reinvestment Initiatives (PCRI), Heritage Bank, and Rose CDC.
 A Stakeholder Advisory Committee (SAC) includes these partners and City staff from Development Services, Environmental Services, Housing, Planning and Sustainability, Prosper Portland and the Joint Office of Homeless Services, as well as Metro.

 Over the past few decades, church attendance has been decreasing for many congregations across the country.
 This has prompted conversations within different faith communities about how to refocus their mission of social change.
 The housing affordability crisis in many cities around the country has brought faith institutions into the work of creating affordable housing in their communities.